-The terms of reference will be reviewed by the Scholarship of Learning and Teaching Committee every two years to ensure that they are appropriate with respect to the effective management of scholarship at the Institution.
+The terms of reference will be reviewed by the Scholarly Practice Committee every two years to ensure that they are appropriate with respect to the effective management of scholarship at the Institution.
+Any proposed amendments will require approval by the Academic Board.

-The membership of the Scholarship of Learning and Teaching Committee is as follows:
+The membership of the Scholarly Practice Committee is as follows: